 Evangelism is another activity in which religious people encounter persons outside their own religious community in an effort to change the world for the better - one soul at a time.
 In supporting such efforts, the scope of the congregation's concern is often enlarged to include a public much wider than their immediate locale.
-It is this sort of evangelical activity, in fact, commonly most involves congregations in connections beyond the local region.
-From Jamaica and Haiti to Mexico and Lebanon and Bosnia and Nigeria, many congregations are directly connected to missionaries they support, hearing from them about the cultures, challenges, and needs of those distant places, and often sending delegations to deliver goods and work alongside overseas missionaries.
-It is a set of partnerships in which Albuquerque's congregations are as likely to be involved as are congregations elsewhere.
+It is this sort of evangelical activity, in fact, that most commonly involves congregations in connections beyond the local region.
+From Jamaica and Haiti to Mexico and Lebanon Bosnia and Nigeria, congregations are directly connected to missionaries they support, hearing from them about the cultures, challenges, and needs of those distant places, and often sending delegations to deliver goods and work alongside overseas missionaries.
+It is a set of partnerships in which Chicago's congregations are more likely to be involved than are congregations elsewhere.